Micah Loewinger: 2023 has already been the worst year for media jobs yet.

-Ben Smith: That morning some llamas had got loose in Arizona and everybody spent the whole morning on social media watching these hapless sheriffs chase llamas around.
-Then that afternoon, a woman who'd gone to a wedding, and I believe it was Scotland, came back with this out-of-focus photo of this dress and was arguing about it with her mom and her friends, messaged it to the woman running BuzzFeed's Tumblr and said, can BuzzFeed help us resolve this dispute?
+Ben Smith: That morning, some llamas had got loose in Arizona, and everybody spent the whole morning on social media watching these hapless sheriffs chase llamas around.
+Then that afternoon, a woman who had gone to a wedding, and I believe it was Scotland, came back with this out-of-focus photo of this dress and was arguing about it with her mom and her friends, messaged it to the woman running Buzzfeed's Tumblr, and said, can Buzzfeed help us resolve this dispute?

-It very quickly just became this delightful moment of global culture in a way that, again, I thought at the time, oh, ah, this is this lovely new thing.
-Like truly global instant culture that is fundamentally basically quite sweet, divisive in a literal sense.
-A third of people, I believe, thought it was white and gold and the rest thought it was blue and black, but fundamentally sweet and harmless.
+It very quickly just became this delightful moment of global culture in a way that, again, I thought at the time, "Oh, huh, this is this lovely new thing."
+Truly global instant culture that is fundamentally basically quite sweet, divisive in a literal sense.
+A third of people, I believe, thought it was white and gold, and the rest thought it was blue and black, but fundamentally sweet and harmless.

 Brooke Gladstone: Then things changed.